 - Configure your OS to directly access your webdav directory for easy file sharing

 htmldirectory using the command line or any FTP program.

-- Wait 10 minutes. it will take up to 10 minutes for the webserver to recognize your new webdav directory.
+- Wait at least 10 minutes for the webserver to recognize your new

 - Access your webdav directory via:

-Replace "clifford" with your username (the tilde needs to stay).
+Replace "username" with the account name (the tilde needs to stay).

 Create a new file called